 Website Performance Monitoring

 Applications Manager offers wholesome website performance monitoring of your internal and external URLs.
-It provides four different monitors (URL monitor, URL Sequence Monitor, Website Content Monitor, and Real Browser Monitor) that act as dynamic website monitoring tools.
-These monitors have been built to track all aspects affecting the performance of websites.Learn more about website monitoring with Applications manager.
+It provides four different monitors (URL monitor, URL Sequence Monitor, Website Content Monitor, and Real Browser Monitor) that acts as dynamic tool for website monitoring.
+These monitors have been built to track all aspects affecting the performance of websites.Learn more about website performance and availability monitoring with Applications manager.

 Get notified instantly when your website goes down